yonkahlon/Zenject/README.md

 ```

 For the sake of this example, let's also assume that we have to create the instance of IPathFindingStrategy at runtime.
-Otherwise it would be as simple as executing `Container.Bind<IPathFindingStrategy>().ToSingle<TheImplementationWeWant>();` in one of our installers.
+Otherwise it would be as simple as executing `Container.Bind<IPathFindingStrategy>().To<TheImplementationWeWant>().AsSingle();` in one of our installers.

 So instead, what we want to create is a dependency of type `IFactory<IPathFindingStrategy>` that creates an instance of the implementation that we want to use when its Create() method is called, for use in the `GameController` class above.